-Works to existing properties, which fail to meet the above criteria, are charged to the Income and Expenditure account.
+Works to existing properties, which fail to meet the above criteria, are charged to the Statement of Income.

-The adoption of Component Accounting in the prior year represented a change in accounting policy.
+The adoption of Component Accounting represented a change in accounting policy in 2013.
 Previously the major components of the Association's housing properties were deemed to be land and buildings.
 The major components are now deemed to be Land, Structure, Roofs, Windows, Kitchens, Bathrooms and Central Heating.
 Each component has a substantially different economic life and is depreciated over this individual life.
 Depreciation rates are shown in Note 1(g)(i).
-The accounting policy is compliant with the SORP 2010.
+The accounting policy is compliant with the SORP 2014 and FRS 102.